S3bast1anC/Manual-Exploration-Demonstrator_MED/README.md

 ## Software
 ### Setup

+1. Ada_BLE_RC.ino - This is the main Arduino sketch file that contains the code to control the rover.
+2. BluefruitConfig.h - This header file includes configuration settings specific to the Adafruit Bluefruit BLE module, such as connection parameters and pin definitions.
+3. packetParser.cpp - This C++ file handles the parsing of incoming data packets from the Bluetooth controller, translating them into motor control commands for the rover.

+Once you have these files inside the Ada_BLE_RC folder, the entire folder should be uploaded to the Arduino IDE.

+To ensure the code runs correctly, you need to install the following libraries in your Arduino IDE:
+-

 ![Untitled-1](https://github.com/user-attachments/assets/ee7e7a2d-93f2-459b-b860-7263f17b6efb)
-1. Ada_BLE_RC.ino
-This is the main Arduino sketch file that contains the code to control the rover.

-2. BluefruitConfig.h
-This header file includes configuration settings specific to the Adafruit Bluefruit BLE module, such as connection parameters and pin definitions.

-3. packetParser.cpp
-This C++ file handles the parsing of incoming data packets from the Bluetooth controller, translating them into motor control commands for the rover.

 ## Maths
 This drawing presents the geometric parameter model of MED.
 The diagram highlights the rover's key coordinate frames, geometric parameters, and critical angles.